Daniel Wu: Other ventures

 In April 2007, Wu re-launched his band's old website, AliveNotDead.com, with Terence Yin and RottenTomatoes.com founders Patrick Lee and Stephen Wang, as a place for filmmakers, musicians, and other artists to collaborate, receive exposure, network, and interact with fans.
-He continues his modeling career as spokesperson for a variety of products such as Seiko and L'Oréal.
+He was a spokesperson for Seiko and L'Oréal.
 Wu posed for the charity photography album SuperStars by Leslie Kee, and performed on rapper Jin's song "HK Superstar."
 Wu is an investor in Racks MDB Shanghai, which opened in 2008.

 Personal life

 Wu maintains residences in Hong Kong, Shanghai, Beijing, and Oakland, California.
-He continues to actively train in wushu as well as other martial arts.
+He continues to train in wushu as well as other martial arts.

 On April 6, 2010, Wu married Lisa S. in South Africa.
-Their daughter, Raven, was born in May 2013.
+Their daughter was born in May 2013.

+Following the passing of his mother due to illness in 2014, he relocated his family from Hong Kong back to California, United States, with the aim of providing care for his elderly father and attending to his daughter's educational needs.

-In 2018, Daniel Wu denied rumors of supporting Hong Kong independence and has explicitly stated his opposition for it.
+In 2018, Daniel Wu denied rumors of supporting Hong Kong independence and has explicitly stated his opposition to it.

-On February 5, 2021, Wu partnered with Daniel Dae Kim to offer a $25,000 reward for information leading to the arrest of the perpetrators of a series of attacks against elderly Asian Americans in the Bay Area.
-Yahya Muslim, a suspect who was already in police custody for a separate assault, was later arrested for the crimes.

-Both Wu and Lisa are godparents to Ase Wang's daughter.